shyambobade123/Dairy-MAnagment-System/README.md

 - Import Database from CSV
 - Export Database to CSV
 - SNF Options
-- The Dairy System Managment is There are  More Brachanes In INDIA  Top Five metro Cities in Bharat Mumbai ,Gujrat,Kolkata,Bangluru,Chennai,pune.
+- Colletion, Catogries,Sale,unit, Cattle Feed, Member Management Multiple Stores The Dairy System Managment is There are  More Brachanes In INDIA  Top Five metro Cities in Bharat Mumbai,Gujrat,Kolkata,Bangluru,Chennai,pune.
-- Colletion, Catogries,Sale,unit, Cattle Feed, Member Management